 There is a lot you can do to combat your company’s resistance to social engineering.
 However, as you guessed, these efforts are only as good as your least vigilant employee.

 It doesn’t seem like a real threat until it happens, and then you will regret not having done something sooner.
 Here’s a couple of tips to hold off hackers and strengthen your workforce at the same time.

-Change passwords often – Make sure you enforce a password-changing calendar that requires both frequent changing and complex construction, say every three months.
+- Change passwords often.
+Make sure you enforce a password-changing calendar.
+This needs to require both frequent changing and complex construction, say every three months.

-Encrypt! – So many SMEs neglect to encrypt their sensitive information, even when sending it outside of their network, when it is a vital part of effective company security.
+- Encrypt!
+So many SMEs neglect to encrypt their sensitive information, even when sending it outside of their network.
+It is a vital part of effective company security.

-Antisocial media – Lock down all social media privacy settings if used at work.
-Do the same with your broswers to anonymise data.
+- Antisocial media.
+Lock down all social media privacy settings if used at work.
+Do the same with your browsers to anonymise data.

-Unknown?
-Delete! – We’ve all opened an unknown link or file while in a rush but enforce a zero-tolerance policy on this poor practice and breaches will be far less likely.
+- Unknown?
+Delete!
+We’ve all opened an unknown link or file while in a rush.
+Enforce a zero-tolerance policy on this poor practice and breaches will be far less likely.

 As Mitnick says: “You can’t download a Windows update for gullibility!”

 Teaching your team about the dangers of social engineering is what will make the biggest difference.
 They must be prepared for anything from an iffy customer service call to full-blown CEO impersonation.
-With simple training your employees can become security-savvy and clued up on social engineering, able to spot signs of a potential threat and respond accordingly.
+With simple training, your employees can become security-savvy and clued up on social engineering.
+They will be able to spot signs of a potential threat and respond accordingly.